 - Preheat the oven to 400 degrees.

 - Melt 2 Tablespoons olive oil in a large cast iron skillet over medium-high heat.
+Sear the pork chops for about 2 minutes per side.
+Transfer them to a baking sheet and let them rest while you prepare the sauce as outlined below.

 French Onion Sauce